Hugh Hefner: Playboy Mansion

 In January 2016, the Playboy Mansion was put on the market for $200 million, on condition that Hugh Hefner would continue to work and live in the mansion.
-Later that year it was sold to Daren Metropoulos, a principal at private equity firm Metropoulos & Company, for $100 million.
-Metropoulos planned to reconnect the Playboy Mansion property with a neighboring estate that he purchased in 2009, combining the two for a 7.3-acre (3-hectare) compound as his own private residence.
+Later that year it was sold to Daren Metropoulos, a principal at private equity firm Metropoulos & Co, for $100 million.
+Metropoulos planned to reconnect the Playboy Mansion property with a neighboring estate that he had purchased in 2009, combining the two for a 7.3-acre (3-hectare) compound as his own private residence.

 In May 2017, Eugena Washington was the last Playmate of the Year to be announced by Hugh Hefner at the Playboy Mansion.